-The arias, from the operas La Gioconda, Madama Butterfly, Otello, and Suor Angelica, lay the foundation for SHE MUST DIE, as at the end of each aria, the soprano dies, and dies over and over again.
+The arias, from the operas La Gioconda, Madama Butterfly, Otello, and Suor Angelica, lay the foundation for SHE MUST DIE, as at the end of each aria, the soprano dies, and dies again, over and over.
 The band Laura Dern, comprised of guitarist-vocalist Cydney Asher and vocalist Dylan Bandy, compliment Loewen’s powerful sound with a soft, vulnerable intertwining of voices and unsettling harmonies.
 SHE MUST DIE attempts to reconcile each death—each tawdry demise—with something overwhelming: an immersive internal landscape.

 SHE MUST DIE was developed in reaction to the misogyny inherent in the plots of many operas.
 This production re-envisions the operatic death as a jumping-off point for a larger discussion about gendered experience.
 The work comments on body politics, romantic iconography, and moral necessity.